dgyoungk/curriculum/ruby/basic_ruby/loops.md

 If you need to step through a series of numbers (or even letters) within a specific range, then these are the loops for you.

+__Note that Upto and Downto will not evaluate an expression before executing the loop e.g. var + 2.downto(0) is the same as 2.downto(0)__
+__If you're using an expression as the starting point for this loop, store the value in a variable first then use the variable__

 ### Assignment

 <div class="lesson-content__panel" markdown="1">